joan-verguizas/Covid-Vaccines-Effectiveness/README.md

 Posterior Sampling: The posterior distributions of vaccine effectiveness are estimated using rjags, a tool for Bayesian analysis that leverages Gibbs sampling.
 This method allows for uncertainty quantification, providing not just point estimates but full posterior distributions of the symptomatic covid/hospilazation rate for both vaccinated and placebo individuals.

-Effectiveness Estimate: The vaccine effectiveness is derived by comparing the infection probabilities between vaccinated and placebo groups.
+Effectiveness Estimate: The vaccine effectiveness is derived by comparing the symptomatic COVID/hospitalization rates between vaccinated and placebo groups.
 The posterior distribution of this effectiveness is used to generate the 95% credibility interval and make probabilistic statements about each vaccine's efficacy.

 ## Conclusion